watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/search-with-milvus/search-with-watsonx-data-milvus.md

 Custom Service search provides a more advanced and flexible way to connect your Milvus vector database to watsonx Orchestrate or Assistant.
 It requires you to set up a custom server that must be reachable by your watsonx Orchestrate or Assistant instance.
 Then you need to configure the custom server by providing your server credentials and metadata.

 With this option, you can implement more advanced search capabilities with Milvus, such as,
-* Use any embedding models: https://milvus.io/docs/embeddings.md
+* Flexibility to use any of the embedding models supported by Milvus, and not only those provided by watsonx.ai.
+For a list of embedding models supported by Milvus, see: https://milvus.io/docs/embeddings.md
 * Multi-vector hybrid search: https://milvus.io/docs/multi-vector-search.md
 * Reranking: https://milvus.io/docs/reranking.md